-You can block someone to unfriend them and prevent them from starting conversations with you or seeing things you post on your Timeline.People you block can no longer:
+You can block someone to unfriend them and prevent them from starting conversations with you or seeing things you post on your profile.People you block can no longer:

-- See things you post on your Timeline
+- See things you post on your profile

 - Tag you

 - Start a conversation with you